google/material-design-lite/README.md

 There are two HTML starting points, from which you can choose:

 - `index.html` - the default starting point, containing layout and a slide-out menu
-- `basic.html` - includes no layout
+- `basic.html` - includes no layout (IE8 compatible, live-reload will also work fine)

 Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run WSK.
 Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.